promregator/promregator/docs/config.md

 ### Subgroup "promregator.authenticator"
-Configures the way how authentication shall happen between Promregator and the targets configured above (outbound authentication).
+Configures the way how authentication shall happen between Promregator and the targets configured above (**outbound** authentication).
+Mind the difference to the settings provided in `promregator.authentication`!

 Please note that as of writing, there is no support of multiple authentication schemes across different targets.
 That is to say: all targets are queried using the same authentication scheme.
 If you want to have different schemes configured, then you have to run multiple instances of